-Little is more frustrating than finding a hole in your favorite shirt or sweater.
+You're putting on your favorite shirt or sweater and you find a hole.
+It's not a rip in the seam.
+It's a hole in a really odd place.
 How did that happen?
 You don't remember snagging it or tearing it.
 And, of course, it's not in a place that you can pass the hole off as a fashion statement.

 - If you are using too much chlorine bleach or not allowing the bleach to thoroughly mix with water before putting in clothes, holes can appear.

-- Abrasive surfaces at work/home can snag fabrics and cause small holes that washing then makes more evident.
-Have you gotten a new table, desk or countertop?
+- Abrasive surfaces at work or home can snag fabrics and cause small holes.
+Then washing the fabric makes the holes more evident.
+Have you gotten a new table, desk, or countertop?
 Improperly installed granite or stone countertops have a bad reputation for snagging clothing.

-- Is your clothing catching on belts, zippers or pant closures while you wear it?
+- Is your clothing catching on belts, zippers, snaps, or grommets while you're wearing the garment?
 Check suspected culprits for rough edges.
 You may be able to smooth surfaces with a metal file or sandpaper.

 - Are you overloading the washing machine?
-This not only affects cleaning level of each cycle but can also cause garments to get hooked on zippers, decorations and pulls on other clothing.
-Always zip, button and fasten all clothing before washing and turn items inside out.
+This not only affects the cleaning level of each cycle but can also cause garments to get hooked on zippers, decorations, and buttons on other clothing.
+Always zip, button, and fasten all clothing before washing and turn items inside out.

 - Are you missing an underwire from a bra?
 Underwires can get caught between the drum and the side of the washer and then poke through the washer drum holes.
 You may not feel it when the washer is empty but the agitation of the washer may cause the wire to snag clothing.
 To remove the wire, you'll have to remove the outer housing of the washer.